hashicorp/terraform-provider-vsphere/website/docs/r/compute_cluster_host_group.html.markdown

-This resource mainly serves as an input to the [`vsphere_compute_cluster_vm_host_rule`][tf-vsphere-cluster-vm-host-rule-resource] resource - see the documentation for the resource for further information on its usage.
+This resource mainly serves as an input to the [`vsphere_compute_cluster_vm_host_rule`][tf-vsphere-cluster-vm-host-rule-resource] resource - see the documentation for that resource for further details on how to use host groups.

 [tf-vsphere-cluster-vm-host-rule-resource]: /docs/providers/vsphere/d/compute_cluster_vm_host_rule.html